sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/redis_configmap.md

 ```
 Note: This document was prepared as guidance for a customer support inquiry.
+It is intended to orient you to the required changes.
+Please review the [Caveats](#caveats) to better understand the limitations of this guide.
 ```